Winchester Institute for Contemplative Education and Practice

 The institute aims to enable students and staff from the University’s five faculties and its professional services to work together to develop the presence and effectiveness of contemplative disciplines, pedagogies and studies in the life of the University community, and thereby to support the mission of the University.

 - The development of contemplative approaches to teaching and learning;

 - The integration of contemplative practices within both academic learning/teaching and personal spiritual development/awareness;

 - the development a robust research and publication agenda.

 Membership is open to anyone within the University.
-Current members come from Psychology, Archaeology, Business, Education, Performing Arts, Chaplaincy, Academic Quality & Development, Theology, Religion & Philosophy, student wellbeing, and Health & Wellbeing.
+Current members come from Psychology, Archaeology, Business, Education, Performing Arts, Chaplaincy, Academic Quality & Development, Theology, Religion & Philosophy, student wellbeing, Health & Wellbeing, and Music.